OrcaFriend27/Insurance-model/README.md

 # Insurance-model
-Exploratory data analysis of a mock healthcare insurance dataset containing health insurance charges and basic information of individuals around the US
+Exploratory data analysis (EDA) of a mock healthcare insurance dataset containing health insurance charges and basic information of individuals around the US

+"This dataset, [Medical Cost Personal Dataset], was sourced from [Kaggle] and created by [Miri Choi].
+It is licensed under the Open Data Commons Attribution License (ODC-By) and can be be accessed with this link [https://www.kaggle.com/datasets/mirichoi0218/insurance/data]."

 EDA consisted of the following:
 1. Checking distribution of charges vs biological sex, region, # number of children etc.